Giant-Size Avengers #1

 ...the Scarlet Witch talks with the Whizzer, who mentions that in his travels to find a cure for Nuklo, he wound up at the High Evolutionary's Wundergore mountain, where he and his wife Miss America had more kids.

 The Scarlet Witch concludes that those two children must have been herself and Quicksilver.
-The logical and literary reasons for making this revelations seem remarkably weak, based on the fact that the Whizzer and Quicksilver have the same powers and that Miss Marvel and the Scarlet Witch sort of look alike.
+The logical and literary reasons for making these revelations seem remarkably weak, based on the fact that the Whizzer and Quicksilver have the same powers and that Miss Marvel and the Scarlet Witch sort of look alike.

 Pure Roy Thomas.
 It was a bad move that resulted in some convoluted retconning.
 Nothing was ever really done with the Whizzer, he just kind of hung around, sometimes helping the super-hero team when his heart allowed him to, but never really doing anything resulting in dramatic payoff, such as using the Whizzer as a father figure to mend the rift between Wanda and Pietro over her love for the Vision, for example.